Common Lisp the Language, 2nd Edition

 class precedence list computed so far goes next.
 The class

-is a direct subclass of fruit
+apple is a direct subclass of fruit, and the

-is a direct subclass of cinnamon
+class pie is a direct subclass of cinnamon.

-appears to the right of pie
+Because apple appears to the right of pie in

-goes next, and the result so far
+the precedence list, fruit goes next, and the result so far

-is (pie apple fruit)
+is (pie apple fruit).

 S = {cinnamon, spice, food, standard-object, t}